-Knowledge consultation protocol and process of calling on LEAs, ESUs, and parents; basic technology for documentation and communication; facility operations; instructional techniques and principles of child development.
+- Knowledge consultation protocol and process of calling on LEAs, ESUs, and parents; basic technology for documentation and communication; facility operations; instructional techniques and principles of child development.

-Basic skills related to problem-solving, time management, organization, and communication; presenting educational content to students; self-motivated and self-starter; flexible; and working cooperatively with others as a team player.
+- Basic skills related to problem-solving, time management, organization, and communication; presenting educational content to students; self-motivated and self-starter; flexible; and working cooperatively with others as a team player.

-Ability to operate a personal computer in order to complete all functions of daily operations and communication related to the job position; and willingness to learn Braille; learn current technology devices and applications specific for those with disabilities; follow written and verbal instructions; physical ability to lift and/or transfer students; be dependable and prompt in work attendance; present a positive role model for students.
+- Ability to operate a personal computer in order to complete all functions of daily operations and communication related to the job position; and willingness to learn Braille; learn current technology devices and applications specific for those with disabilities; follow written and verbal instructions; physical ability to lift and/or transfer students; be dependable and prompt in work attendance; present a positive role model for students.

+- Coordinate with other professional and support staff in providing best practices for students; involvement in professional development activities and network with others; and maintain confidentiality of student records.
 Completion of required training including: State of Nebraska Defensive Driving Course; Pupil Transportation Courses and Permits (may include small vehicle and school mini bus); CPR Certification and Medication Administration; Suicide Prevention, and a series of online courses addressing the basics of working with students who are blind or visually impaired.

-Represent the Nebraska Center for the Education of Children Who Are Blind or Visually Impaired in a professional manner in dress, attitude, and actions.
+- Represent the Nebraska Center for the Education of Children Who Are Blind or Visually Impaired in a professional manner in dress, attitude, and actions.